-The work shall consist of constructing pavement composed of Portland cement concrete (PCC) with or without reinforcement, on a prepared subgrade or base course according to the contract or as specified by the Construction Engineer.
+411.01 Description.
+This section is for constructing pavement composed of portland cement concrete (PCC) with or without reinforcement, on a prepared subgrade or base course according to the contract or as specified by the Engineer.

 At the option of the Contractor, the Contractor may construct the pavement with equipment using stationary side forms or slip form paving.